venerdi2/mainline/README.md

 * Add commandline flags for all settings.
 Currently the console app is controlled by several settings that it has no way to edit or override, other than by the user manually editing config.json

 # hints
-* The `--install-latest` and `--yes` options could be used in a cron job to always have the latest kernel installed.
+* The `--install-latest` and `--yes` options can be used in a cron job to always have the latest kernel installed.
 ```
 $ sudo -i
 # cat >/etc/cron.d/mainline <<-%EOF